maueroats/nsml-documents/meet-instructions.md

 in these circumstances means that a student will get a score of zero for the contest the student is taking.
 The student may compete at other meets, or, if the violation occurs in the first round, the student may compete at another level in the second round that night.
-No oralist may have a cell phone with them in the sequester or preparation rooms.
+5. No oralist may have a cell phone with them in the **sequester** or preparation rooms.
 An oralist who violates this rule will be disqualified for the entire evening.
 Make your proctors aware of this rule.

+## Contacts and Appeals
-5. Head coaches: It is important for the League President to have correct contact information to reach you in case of an emergency, scoring change, or other announcement.
+1. Head coaches: It is important for the League President to have correct contact information to reach you in case of an emergency, scoring change, or other announcement.
 Please make sure that your contact information on the League’s website is current.
 Several days before the meet, the League president will ask you by e-mail to verify your contact information.
-6. (Appeals.)
+2. (Appeals.)
 Member schools are responsible for knowing the League’s rules regarding appeals and for submitting appeals in accordance with the rules.
 The host school is not involved at all in handling appeals, or responsible for answering questions about procedure.